aimms/documentation/webui/page-manager.rst

 * Press the ‘hamburger’ icon |page-manager| on the top left position of your browser window.
 * Press the dots button behind the page that should be the start page of your wizard.
 * A list of page control buttons appears.
-Press the wizard button !{IMAGE-LINK+wizard}! to create or update the wizard.
+Press the wizard button |wizard| to create or update the wizard.
 * The Wizard editor will pop up.

   .. image:: images/wizard-example.png